wavemaker/docs/learn/app-development/widgets/ui-elements.md

 ---
-title: "Introduction to Widgets"
+title: "Composing Widgets"
 id: "ui-elements"
 sidebar_label: "Widgets Composition"
 ---
 Learn about widgets and how it works.

 ---